Articles and Guides.

 When it comes to car insurance, Aussies certainly recognise the value of having a good policy.
 But the policy's details and ins and outs can often feel a little confusing.

-Car insurance excess is a good example of this.
-Excess is the amount you will be required to pay when you make a claim on your car insurance policy.
-There may be different types of excesses that apply in different situations, and for different types of drivers.
-But how do you know what level of excess to choose?
-How much will it cost?
-The details may seem complicated, but it's essential to understand how it works.
+Car insurance excess is a good example of this, with a common question being - what does excess in insurance mean?
+In short, excess is the amount you're required to pay when you make a claim on your car insurance policy.
+There may be different types of excess that apply in different situations, and for different types of drivers.

 The excess may also apply if no one is at fault, or in the case of a hit-and-run.
 If your car is ultimately found to be beyond repair, the excess is typically deducted once your final claim payment comes through.